-Resolution Nos. n Nos.
-Par Particulars 81 19 20 21 22 23 Mater ial RPTs by Subsidia Material RPTs by Subsidiar(ies) of the Company کر .
-Name of the Related Party Carmichael Rail Pty Limited (CRPL) Carmichael Rail Network Trust (CRNT) Carmichael Rail Ops Trust (CROT) Abbot Port Point Holdings Pte Ltd (APPHPL) Adani (Infra) India Limited (AIIL) Airports Authority of India (AAI) ı≓ Type of transaction Transaction between Adani Infrastructure Pty Limited (AIPTY) and CRPL for Rendering / availing of services and providing financial assistance in one or more tranches Transaction between Adani Mining Pty Limited (AMPL) and CRNT for rendering / availing of services and providing financial assistance in one or more tranches.
+Resolution Nos.
+Nos.
+Part Particulars 18 19 20 21 22 23 Materi Material RPTs by Subsidiary(ies) of the Company y(ies) of the Compa λυ: : Name of the Related Party Carmichael Rail Pty Limited (CRPL) Carmichael Rail Network Trust (CRNT) Carmichael Rail Ops Trust (CROT) Abbot Port Point Holdings Pte Ltd (APPHPL) Adani (Infra) India Limited (AIIL) Airports Authority of India (AAI) :≓ Type of transaction Transaction between Adani Infrastructure Pty Limited (AIPTY) and CRPL for Rendering / availing of services and providing financial assistance in one or more tranches Transaction between Adani Mining Pty Limited (AMPL) and CRNT for rendering / availing of services and providing financial assistance in one or more tranches.
 Transaction between Adani Mining Pty Limited (AMPL) and CROT for Rendering / availing of services in one or more tranches.
 Transaction Bowen Rail Company Pty Limited (BRCPL) and APPHPL for rendering and Obtaining / providing financial assistance in one or more tranches.
 Transaction between Kutch Copper Limited (KCL) and AllL for rendering / availing of services and purchase of materials in one or more tranches.
-Transaction between Mumbai International Airport Limited MIAL and AAI for payment of Annual Fees and Charges under concession agreement in one or more tranches. i ≓ Material terms and particulars of the proposed transaction Material terms and conditions are based on the contracts which inter alia include the rates which are based on prevailing market price and commercial terms as on the date of entering into the contract(s). tions are based o rcial terms as on ns and conditions are based on the contracts which inter alia include and commercial terms as on the date of entering into the contract(s) h inter alia include th into the contract(s). e rates which are based on prevailing .≥ Nature of Relationship with the Company including nature of its concern or interest (financial or otherwise) AMPL is a step down subsidiary of the Company.
+Transaction between Mumbai International Airport Limited MIAL and AAI for payment of Annual Fees and Charges under concession agreement in one or more tranches. i ≡ Material terms and particulars of the proposed transaction Material terms and conditions are based on the contracts which inter alia include the rates which are based on prevailing market price and commercial terms as on the date of entering into the contract(s). tions are based o rcial terms as on on the contracts whic the date of entering i h inter alia include th nto the contract(s). e rates which are based on prevailing Nature of Relationship with the Company including nature of its concern or interest (financial or otherwise) AIPTY is a step down subsidiary of the Company.
+CRPL is an entity under common control with the Company.
+AMPL is a step down subsidiary of the Company.
 CRNT is an entity under common control with the Company.
 AMPL is a step down subsidiary of the Company.
 CROT is an entity under common control with the Company.
 BRCPL is a step down subsidiary of the Company.
 APPHPL is an entity under common control with the Company.
 KCL is a wholly owned subsidiary of the Company.
-AllL is an entity under common control with the Company.
+All I is an entity under common control with the Company.
 MIAL is a step down subsidiary of the Company.
 AAI is related party of MIAL.
-Tenure of the Proposed transaction During the financial year 2023-24 r 2023-24. . ২ Value of the proposed transactio (not to exceed) ₹4,500 Crore ₹5,000 Crore ₹1,800 Crore ₹1,300 Crore ₹1,350 Crore ₹1,500 Crore
+Tenure of the Proposed transaction During the financial year 2023-24 r 2023-24. . ż Value of the proposed transactio (not to exceed) ₹4,500 Crore ₹5,000 Crore ₹1,800 Crore ₹1,300 Crore ₹1,350 Crore ₹1,500 Crore